-Financial Planning & Consulting clients may terminate their agreement at any time before the delivery of a financial plan by providing written notice.
-For purposes of calculating refunds, all work performed by us up to the point of termination shall be calculated at the hourly fee currently in effect.
+Financial Planning clients may terminate their agreement at any time before the delivery of a financial plan by providing written notice.
+For purposes of calculating refunds, all work performed by us up to the point of termination shall be calculated at the hourly fee stated in the agreement.
 Clients will receive a pro-rata refund of unearned fees based on the time and effort expended by our firm.